Alexandria's founded by Alexander

 [picture from Oliver Stone's movie Alexander]

-The wedding took place, probably a typical Macedonian affair with abundance of wine flowing between the men.
+The wedding took place, probably a typical Macedonian affair with an abundance of wine flowing between the men.
 I think that even to their own standards they all got pretty drunk.
 Anyway, at a certain point Attalus, now father-in-law of his king, proposed a toast to the bride and groom wishing them a legitimate Macedonian heir.
 It is not difficult to picture Alexander’s reaction, who felt deeply hurt by the insinuation that Attalus (and who knows who else) considered him a bastard!
-A fiery argument broke out, the king tried to intervene but had probably been drinking too much himself as he took side with Attalus and demanded excuses from Alexander.
+A fiery argument broke out, the king tried to intervene but had probably been drinking too much himself as he took sides with Attalus and demanded excuses from Alexander.
 As we can expect, Alexander refused.
-He left the room, picked up his mother and took her to her brother in Epirus.
+He left the room, picked up his mother, and took her to her brother in Epirus.
 He himself sought refuge in Illyria.

 Now there is a theory by which Olympias tried to convince her brother to revolt against Philip while Alexander might have worked the mind of the Illyrians in the same direction, but nothing is proven.
-Eventually Philip hired an actor (as was customary to settle differences), Demaratus of Corinth, who managed to bring Alexander back to Pella.
+Eventually, Philip hired an actor (as was customary to settle differences), Demaratus of Corinth, who managed to bring Alexander back to Pella.
 Yet this must have left quite a bitter aftertaste on both sides.

 Pixodarus was the ruler of Caria (the area of Bodrum) who had kicked his sister Ada, the widow of the previous ruler, from the throne while remaining submissive to the Persian King.
-But Persia was in turmoil after eunuch Bagoas murdered Artaxerxes III and in the confusion Pixodarus thought it wise to seek support from Philip, an interesting consideration that fitted Philip’s plans to march east.
-Pixodarus offered his daughter, Ada, in marriage and Philip in exchange presented the retarded Arrhidaeus.
+But Persia was in turmoil after eunuch Bagoas murdered Artaxerxes III and, in the ensuing confusion, Pixodarus thought it wise to seek support from Philip, an interesting consideration that fitted Philip’s plans to march east.
+Pixodarus offered his daughter, Ada, in marriage, and Philip in exchange presented the retarded Arrhidaeus.
 The pact was accepted.
-But Alexander felt his father had left him out and decided to act on his own, offering himself as marital candidate to Pixodarus, who of course could not have asked for a better deal!
+But Alexander felt his father had left him out and decided to act on his own, offering himself as a marital candidate to Pixodarus, who of course could not have asked for a better deal!
 When Philip got vent of this maneuver behind his back, we can imagine how infuriated he became.
 The entire agreement with Pixodarus was called off and Philip seriously reprimanded his son by exiling several of his closest friends from Pella.
 That must have been quite a blow for Alexander!

 These events clearly illustrate that all was not running smoothly between father and son, which may have led to the conclusions about the true murderers of Philip the next year.